Lancaster University: Bailrigg

 The purpose-built campus occupies Bailrigg, a 360 acre site donated by Lancaster City Council in 1963.
-The campus buildings are located on a hilltop, the lower slopes of which are landscaped parkland which includes Lake Carter duck pond and the university playing fields.
+The campus buildings are located on a hilltop, the lower slopes of which are landscaped parkland which includes Lake Carter duck pond and the university sports fields.
 The lake was created in the early 1900s and was later named Lake Carter after Charles Carter, the first Vice Chancellor of the university.
 The site is three miles (5 km) south of the city centre.
 Construction of the Bailrigg campus began in November 1965, with the first building completed a year later.
 The first on-campus student residences opened in 1968.